Table of Contents

 Activate configuration mode under Configuration > Config mode.

-When activated, the CONFIG MODE halts all services and allows you to manually interact with devices, such as reading meters or closing relays.
+When activated, the CONFIG MODE stops all services and allows you to manually interact with the devices, such as meter readings or relay closures.

 Services

-The Gateway can concurrently execute the following services depending on the main configuration:
+The Gateway can simultaneously run the following services depending on the main configuration:

-• Meter Reading: for regularly reading meters and exporting their data to the Climkit Cloud.
+• Meter Reading: to regularly read meters and export their data to the Climkit Cloud.

 • Charging Station: used to interact with EV charging stations (charge management and authentication).